kostya/benchmarks/README.md

 [git-markdown-toc](https://github.com/ildar-shaimordanov/git-markdown-toc)
 available in `PATH`).

-Please note that the `make shell` rule require `cpupower` utility installed that is invoked with `sudo` to set cpufreq's performance governon (it runs the CPU at the maximum frequence to eliminate throttling issues).
+Please note that the `make shell` rule requires `cpupower` utility installed that is invoked with `sudo` to set cpufreq's performance governon (it runs the CPU at the maximum frequence to eliminate throttling issues).

 ## Manual Execution

-The Makefiles contain recipes for building and executing tests with the proper dependencies.
+Makefiles contain recipes for building and executing tests with the proper dependencies.
 Please use `make run` (and `make run2` where applicable).
 The measurements are taken using `analyze.rb` script: